deInternetJongens/Assessment-PHP-Developer/assignment/README.md

 php artisan key:generate
 ```

-Create a new database and update the database connection values in the `.env.` file.
+Create a new database and update the database connection values in the `.env` file.
 Then run:

 ```bash